 Lofoten by bike?

 The bicycle is the ideal means of transport to experience the Lofoten.
 You experience the space and tranquility of nature differently than when you go on the highway by car or camper.
 The islands are connected with modern bridges and long tunnels and open for bicycle traffic.
 The roads are in good condition, which makes cycling safe and comfortable.
 You cycle along the pointed mountains through small villages, beaches, fjords and the Norwegian Sea.
 The distances are between 30 and 60 km per day.
 Do you want to know how cyclists experience a journey?
 Then read the report by Roel and Aartje who have written a nice report.
 Your luggage stays with you and goes in waterproof bags.
 Given that the cabins have bed linen, towels and often a kitchen (not a hotel room) with cooking equipment, you do not have to carry a lot of luggage.

 Stay overnight in the most beautiful locations!

-Sleep in comfortable fishermen’s cabins along the coast and enjoy the surroundings.
-Overlooking a fjord or the Norwegian Sea from the cabin is simply amazing.
-Many of the cabins have been restored totheir original state, making sure the stay is a truly unique experience.
+Spend the night in a fisherman’s cabin, apartment or a small hotel room on the coast and enjoy the surroundings.
+The view of a fjord or the Norwegian Sea from the cabin is beautiful.
+Many cabins have been brought in original condition.
+That makes an overnight stay a unique experience.
 Each cabin is spacious and has its own bathroom, towels and bed linen.
-This is especially useful as you can keep your bike load to a minimum this way.
+As a result, the packing remains minimal, which means that the bicycles are lightly loaded.

 The Lofoten islands are located so far north that the sun does not set during mid-May and June.
 It is a truly a remarkable experience to watch the setting sun become the rising sun in the middle of the night.
 The red and yellow painted Norwegian Sea is a spectacular view to behold and one to remember a lifetime.